 Science Course Recency

-Anatomy, physiology and microbiology must have been completed within the last 10 years if the student received a grade of “A” or "B" in the course.
+Anatomy, physiology and microbiology prerequisites must have been completed within the last 10 years if the student received a grade of “A” or "B" in the course.
 If the student received a grade of “C” the class must have been completed within the past 5 years.
-No online science courses will be accepted as prerequisites.
+No online science lab courses will be accepted as prerequisites.
 There is no longer an option to waive the recency requirement for these courses.

 The orientation workshop is a pre-application requirement for RN, LVN to RN Bridge, and Advanced Standing applicants.
 Workshops are in-person classroom learning sessions designed to familiarize applicants with the requirements and processes for submitting an application.
 View the Applications & Workshops page for further information.

 Successful completion of the ATI TEAS Exam is a Nursing Program requirement.
 ATI TEAS testing assesses an applicants knowledge in the areas of Math, Science, Reading and English.
 Applicants must achieve a minimum composite score of 62% to be eligible for admission into the Mendocino College Nursing Program.
 The latest version of the TEAS exam is ATI TEAS or TEAS VII.
 TEAS VI results will also still be accepted at this time until further notice.
 Applicants must provide proof of all TEAS exams taken within the past 12 months with their application.

-An applicant who has been accepted for admission who does not score at 62% or above on the ATI TEAS exam can meet with the Director of the Nursing Program to develop a remediation plan and may agree to defer their acceptance for one year only with the development and successful completion of a remediation plan.
-The applicant must have successfully met all other acceptance criteria to be eligible for the deferment option.
+An applicant who has been accepted for admission who subsequently does not score at 62% or above on the ATI TEAS exam may be eligible to defer their acceptance for one year only with the development and successful completion of a remediation plan.
+The applicant must have also met all other acceptance criteria to be eligible for the deferment option.
 The remediation plan must be successfully completed prior to the start of the next application period for the student to be considered for admission the following year.
 The student must also pass the ATI TEAS retake with a minimum score of 62% or forfeit their reserved acceptance.

 Potential students are strongly encouraged to use college resources, and their own study materials in addition to ATI prep information to prepare for the TEAS exam.